LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Conclusion

 \section{Conclusion}

 In this paper, we investigate the Soft Thinking ability of modern LLMs.
 Contrary to the prevailing assumption that Soft Thinking facilitates the exploration of diverse reasoning paths, we demonstrate that LLMs cannot track multiple reasoning paths simultaneously.
 Instead, they predominantly rely on the most influential component of the soft inputs during subsequent decoding steps.
 This reliance hinders the exploration of different reasoning paths and leads to a feedback loop that turns vanilla Soft Thinking into a process resembling greedy decoding, obscuring the advantage of transmitting more information through Soft Tokens.
-To disrupt this cycle and unleash the potential of Soft Thinking, we explore various strategies to introduce randomness into Soft Thinking.
-Our findings indicate that the Gumbel-Softmax is the optimal randomization approach, as evidenced by both theoretical proof and experimental results.
+To disrupt this cycle and unleash the potential of Soft Thinking, we propose Stochastic Soft Thinking by introducing controlled randomness into the Soft Thinking Process.
+Our findings indicate that the Gumbel-Softmax is an ideal randomization approach, as evidenced by both theoretical proof and experimental results.
 Our paper deepens the understanding of LLMs’ latent reasoning abilities through detailed behavior analysis of the generation process and establishes the foundation for further reinforcement learning (RL) training.